 This often happens when running ChromeDriver or Chrome using a special test harness (perhaps an IDE) or continuous build system (such as Jenkins).

-being used).
-If you are passing any special command line switches or arguments
+file.
+If you pass special command line switches or arguments

-you need to fix your installation of Chrome (perhaps by re-installing).
+you need to fix your installation of Chrome.
+Try re-installing.

 Otherwise, if the problem only occurs in your special testing environment: